 The DSP team will primarily work directly with you regarding your case.
-DSP will not discuss your case with your parents/guardians unless you provide us with specific permission to do so by setting up a family release password on your DSP profile.
+DSP will not discuss your case with your parents/guardians unless you provide us with specific permission to do so by setting up a family release password on your DSP profile; however, your participation in the interactive process will still be necessary.
 Parents/guardians must provide the family release password in order to access information.

 10. Will any information regarding my disability be printed on my transcript or other university records?

-No. All information provided to our office is confidential.
+No. All records provided to our office are confidential.

 11. I am already registered with DSP.
 Do I have to renew my accommodation requests every semester?

-12. How do I contact or meet with a DSP Graduate Advisor?
+12. How do I contact or meet with a DSP Representative?

 13. I broke my wrist skiing last week.
 Can DSP help me?

 Yes.
-Please contact DSP to speak with a Graduate Advisor.
+Please contact DSP to speak with a DSP Representative.

 14. My program requires me to take a standardized test (or I am seeking to take a standardized test).
 Can DSP help me with accommodations?